nuistzhou/nuistzhou.github.io/_posts/2010-03-15-Black-Code-Formatter.markdown

 A good news is that one of my colleagues introduced a automation tool to smartly format your Python code and it can also be integrated into various IDEs and ediotrs like PyCharm,Sublime, Emacs, Vim, Atom, just name a few.

-Following is an very simple example showing how nicely the formatter can make your coding life easier!
+Following is a very simple example showing how nicely the formatter can make your coding life easier!

 **Before**
 ```python